Schulich School of Music

 There will be two in-class exams, each consisting of a one-hour closed-book written section and a two-hour open-book computer-based section.
 Assignment due dates will be indicated for each homework.
 The grade of a late homework will be reduced by 20% per day after the due date.
 Homework handed in 5 or more days late will be given a grade of 0.

 There will not be a final exam for this class.
 Instead, students are required to work on a final project of their own design.
 The final project provides students the opportunity to pursue a more in-depth study of a particular aspect of the class that they are most interested in.
 Group projects are possible with the instructor's approval.
 Project topics should relate to the course material and might include an electro-acoustic composition, the development of a C/C++ application, or the use of an existing software package (Max/MSP, STK, Matlab) to achieve an interesting music synthesis task.
 Students are encouraged to consult with the instructor and/or TA in the development stages of the project.
-Short, 5-10 minute, project progress reports will be required in class during the 5th and 11th weeks of the semester.
-Final presentations will occur at an agreed upon time during finals week.
+Short project progress discussions will occur in class during the 6th and 10th weeks of the semester.
+Final presentations will occur during the last class of the semester.
 A short project report, written in HTML, detailing the objectives, methodology, and results will be due at the presentation session.
-Grading will be based in part on effort and creativity, as well as on students' demonstrated success in pursuing their project objectives.
+Grading will be based in part on effort, organization and creativity in pursuing the project objectives.

 |Homework, Labs, & Links|